 The segmentation analyses incorporated information from 4 variables (listed in the table below) and was conducted using the poLCA package in R. The package uses LCA to identify clusters of respondents who are similar to one another on the measured variables, and was chosen because it works with categorical data.
 The model aims to identify unobserved "latent classes" (i.e., segments) that help explain the relationships between the measured variables.
-The analysis used the expectation-maximization (EM) and Newton-Raphson algorithms to maximize the log-likelihood function of belonging to each group.
+The analysis used the expectationmaximization (EM) and Newton-Raphson algorithms to maximize the log-likelihood function of belonging to each group.
 Thus, each person is assigned a probability of belonging to each potential cluster.
 The model begins with random values and proceeds iteratively, replacing old values with new values in each iteration until the maximum likelihood is reached.
 Put simply, respondents with similar responses on the observed variables will cluster into the same segments, with each response evaluated as to whether it causes a given respondent to have a lower or higher likelihood of being assigned to a given segment.

-The segmentation analyses generated several potential solutions ranging from 3-segments to 10-segments.
+The segmentation analyses generated several potential solutions ranging from 3-segments to 10segments.
 Model fit statistics (Akaike Information Criterion and Bayesian Information Criterion) were used to guide the assessment of each potential solution and evaluate the trade-off between parsimony (fewer segments) and the informational value of each additional segment.
 Additionally, the interpretability of each solution was assessed by examining cross-tabulations of each segment with other variables in the dataset.
 The 4-segment solution was selected as the most interpretable and useful.
 It is the solution presented in this report.

 Question Text Response Levels

 How worried are you about global warming?
 Very worried

-The worlder are you about groom warming.
 Somewhat worried

 Not very worried

 Not at all worried

 Don't know/No response

-How much do you think global warming will harm A great deal
+How much do you think global warming will harm you and A great deal

-you and your family?
+your family?
 A moderate amount

-you and your runniy.
 Only a little

 Not at all

 Don't know/No response

-How much do you think global warming will harm A great deal
+How much do you think global warming will harm future A great deal

-future generations of people?
+generations of people?
 A moderate amount

-Tatalo generalione or people.
 Only a little

 Not at all

 Don't know/No response

 How important is the issue of global warming to you Extremely important

 personally?
 Very important

-F, Somewhat important
+Somewhat important

 Not very important

 Not at all important

 Don't know/No response

-&lt;sup>5Initially, 23 variables were used for the audience segmentation analysis, however, the 4 variables used in this report provided a more parsimonious solution.
-Segmentation analyses that use additional variables will likely yield different results.
+&lt;sup>6Initially, 23 variables were explored as input for the audience segmentation analysis.
+Through iterative testing and interpretation, the 4 variables that provided the most parsimonious and interpretable segments were selected for the solution used in this report.
+Segmentation analyses that use additional or different variables will likely yield different results.
+Additionally, these 4 variables are similar to the variables used in the Six Americas Super Short Survey (SASSY).
+Even though the India and U.S. segmentations rely on similar variables, they produce different results (i.e., four segments in India versus six segments in the United States).
+This may reflect differences between the two countries in the distribution of climate opinion and/or differences in question wording and interpretation across surveys.

-Yale school of the environment
+LE PROGRAM ON Yale school of the environment